Inedo/inedo-docs/Content/proget/feeds/rubygems/howto-ruby-publish.md

 ![](/resources/docs/proget-permissions-remove.png){height="" width="50%"}

-Then create an API key as explained in [Step 2](#step-2), but this time make sure the "View/Download" box is checked, and then select "Save".
+Then create an API key as explained in [Create an API Key](#api-key), but this time make sure the "View/Download" box is checked, and then select "Save".

-Now, add the `internal-gems` feed to your either your Ruby environment or `Gemfile` as we did in [Step 5](#step-5) but this time take the API key you just created in addition to the the `internal-cran` feed URL and enter:
+Now, add the `internal-gems` feed to your either your Ruby environment or `Gemfile` as we did in ["Adding the Feed to Your Local Ruby Environments"](#add-feed) but this time take the API key you just created in addition to the the `internal-cran` feed URL and enter:

 ```bash
 $ gem sources --add http://api:«api-key»@«feed-url